 The focus of the School's governmental funds is to provide information on near term inflows, outflows, and balances of usable resources.
-Such information is useful in assessing the School's financing requirements.
-Specifically, unrestricted fund balance can be a useful measure of a government's net resources available for spending at the end of the fiscal year.
+Such information is useful in assessing School's financing requirements.
+Specifically, unassigned fund balance is a useful measure of a government's net resources available for spending at the end of the fiscal year.

-As the School completed the year, its governmental funds reported a combined fund deficit of approximately \$(383,000).
+As the School completed the year, its governmental funds reported a combined fund deficit of approximately \$428,000.

-General and Special Revenue Funds Budgetary Highlights
+General Fund Budgetary Highlights

-Generally, budget amendments fall into one of three categories: 1) amendments made to adjust the estimates that are used to prepare the original budget once exact information is available; 2) amendments made to recognize changes in funding amounts and 3) changes in appropriations that become necessary to maintain services.
+During the fiscal year, the School made no amendments to its budget.
+Generally, budget amendments fall into one of three categories: 1) amendments made to adjust the estimates that are used to prepare the original budget once exact information is available; 2) amendments made to recognize changes in funding amounts; and 3) changes in appropriations that become necessary to maintain services.

-In the general fund, actual revenues were less than budgeted amounts by approximately \$836,000.
-Expenditures were approximately \$80,000 more than budgeted amounts.
+In the general fund, actual revenues exceeded budgeted amounts by approximately \$28,000.
+Expenditures were approximately \$23,000 more than budgeted amounts.